kubernetes/website/content/en/docs/concepts/security/api-server-bypass-risks.md

-At the cluster level, the impact of this access depends on whether the containers that run on the compromised node have access to Secrets or other confidential data that an attacker could use to escalate privileges to other worker nodes or to control plane components.
+At the cluster level, the impact of this access depends on whether the containers that run on the compromised node have access to Secrets or other confidential data that an attacker could use to escalate privileges to other nodes or to control plane components.

 ### Mitigations {#runtime-socket-mitigations}